eellak/gsoc2019-diyrobot/gsoc-timeline.md

 The scenarios of stage C will be used transformed later to support intergration with NodeRED or Scratch.

-## Stage D: Implementing of new learning scenarios (June 21 - August 15, 2021)
+## Stage D: Implementing of new learning scenarios (July 21 - August 15, 2021)

 This stage is parallel to stage D. During this stage, I plan to develop several new guidelines and use cases.
 Some use cases will focus on using simple tasks only with the RaspberryPi, so educators can get the grasp of it, without